alefreza/Zerto-Bandwidth-Calculator/README.md

+Overview
+Use the average write rate for the virtual machines in a VPG in the Zerto WAN Calculator to estimate the minimum bandwidth required.

+For each VM you also must decide whether compression will be enabled for the VM, based on the data characteristics.

+Note: The minimum dedicated bandwidth must always be at least 5 Mb/sec.

 How to Use

-To estimate the required bandwidth for your vSphere replication setup, follow the procedure below, either using the Zerto WAN Sizing Estimator or calculating manually.
+To estimate the required bandwidth for your vSphere replication setup, follow the procedure below, either using the Zerto WAN Sizing Calculator or calculating manually.
-Estimating Bandwidth Using the Zerto WAN Sizing Estimator
+Estimating Bandwidth Using the Zerto WAN Sizing Calculator

 "https://alefreza.github.io/Zerto-Bandwidth-Calculator/"